-The net increase in cost of sales is attributable to consolidation of cost of sales of PPHC, PHINMA Microtel and Coral Way and increase in the schools' variable costs to support the higher enrollment for SY2023-24 compared to previous school year.
+The net increase in cost of sales is attributable to increased volume of CMG coupled with higher materials cost and consolidation of cost of real estate and management of PPHC, and cost of sales and hotel operations of PHINMA Microtel and Coral Way amounting to ₱447.78 million.
+(PPHC, Phinma Microtel and Coral Way were consolidated starting July 2023).
+The increase is also due to increase in the schools' variable costs to support the higher enrollment for SY2024-25 compared to previous school year.